Introduction

 - Use a Countersink Bit: A countersink bit allows the screw head to sit flush with or slightly below the board surface, providing a clean finish and reducing tripping hazards.

 - Set Drill Torque: Adjust the torque setting on your drill to avoid overdriving screws.
-Start with a lower setting and increase gradually until the screw is flush with the board surface.
+Start with a lower setting and gradually increase until the screw is flush with the board surface.

 - Check Screw Depth Regularly: Periodically check the depth of screws during installation to ensure consistency.
 Use a depth gauge if necessary to maintain uniformity.